 The inaugural Champions of the Channel event was held, with Ben Freeman as the first male solo to cross in 4:18:28 and Jaime Bowler as the first female solo in 4:42:16.
 The Premier of Western Australia, the Hon.
 Colin Barnett, celebrated his 20th year as the official starter of the race.
 Tandem solos (two solos sharing one boat) was introduced

-The South32 Rottnest Channel Swim is a 19.7km open water long distance swim starting from Cottesloe Beach to Rottnest Island based in Perth, Western Australia.
+The South32 Rottnest Channel Swim is a 19.7km open water long distance swim starting from Cottesloe Beach (Mudurup) to Rottnest Island (Wadjemup) based in Perth, Western Australia.